 Thalassemia can be entirely prevented if detected and addressed in time.
 With the support of advanced testing technologies and dedicated units like GENTIS, every family can confidently look forward to welcoming a healthy baby—free from genetic disease.

 [content_more] => [meta_title] => Proactive Thalassemia Screening – A Solution to Help Carrier Couples Have Healthy Children [meta_description] => Thalassemia is one of the most common and dangerous hereditary blood disorders in Vietnam today.
-However, thanks to the advancement of modern medicine and the support of pioneering genetic testing institutions like GENTIS, thousands of Vietnamese families [meta_keyword] => GENTIS,Thalassemia [thumbnail_alt] => [post_id] => 1351 [category_id] => 4 ) [1] => stdClass Object ( [id] => 1350 [id_crawler] => [category_product] => NULL [thumbnail] => nht03274.jpg [album] => [url_video] => [is_status] => 1 [is_featured] => 0 [is_form] => 0 [displayed_time] => 2025-08-25 [program] => 0 [number] => 1 [viewed] => 0 [type] => [type_career] => [level] => [address] => [address_career] => [expiration_time] => 0000-00-00 [created_time] => 2025-08-25 09:13:26 [updated_time] => 2025-08-25 09:49:51 [files] => [salary] => [time] => [created_by] => 63 [is_table_content] => 1 [language_code] => en [slug] => breakthroughs-in-the-application-of-genetic-testing-in-clinical-pratice [title] => Breakthroughs in the Application of Genetic Testing in Clinical Practice [description] => The 10th Can Tho Obstetrics and Gynecology Conference, held on August 22, 2025, welcomed over 1,000 delegates, once again affirming its role as a prestigious scientific forum for the Southern region and the entire obstetrics and gynecology community in Vietnam.
-With nearly 60 scientific presentations, the conference offered valuable professional insights, ranging from updates in diagnostics and treatment to the growing trend of applying advancements in genetics and precision medicine. [content] =>
+However, thanks to the advancement of modern medicine and the support of pioneering genetic testing institutions like GENTIS, thousands of Vietnamese families [meta_keyword] => GENTIS,Thalassemia [thumbnail_alt] => [post_id] => 1351 [category_id] => 4 ) [5] => stdClass Object ( [id] => 1350 [id_crawler] => [category_product] => NULL [thumbnail] => nht03274.jpg [album] => [url_video] => [is_status] => 1 [is_featured] => 0 [is_form] => 0 [displayed_time] => 2025-08-25 [program] => 0 [number] => 1 [viewed] => 0 [type] => [type_career] => [level] => [address] => [address_career] => [expiration_time] => 0000-00-00 [created_time] => 2025-08-25 09:13:26 [updated_time] => 2025-09-08 15:02:59 [files] => [salary] => [time] => [created_by] => 63 [is_table_content] => 1 [language_code] => en [slug] => breakthroughs-in-the-application-of-genetic-testing-in-clinical-pratice [title] => Breakthroughs in the Application of Genetic Testing in Clinical Practice [description] => The 10th Can Tho Obstetrics and Gynecology Conference, held on August 22, 2025, welcomed over 1,000 delegates, once again affirming its role as a prestigious scientific forum for the Southern region and the entire obstetrics and gynecology community in Vietnam.
+With nearly 60 scientific presentations, the conference offered valuable professional insights, ranging from updates in diagnostics and treatment to the growing trend of applying advancements in genetics and precision medicine. [content] =>As part of the conference, GENTIS was honored to accompany two notable presentations by Dr. Nguyen Van Thong, MD (Head of the Department of Medical Genetics, Hung Vuong Hospital), and Dr. Nguyen Huu Trung, MD, PhD (Head of the Department of Obstetrics and Gynecology, University Medical Center HCMC).
+These presentations demonstrated GENTIS’s pioneering role in the research and development of applied genetic testing in Vietnam.

 Dr. Nguyen Van Thong presented on the topic: “PGT UPGRADE Testing: Detecting Embryos with Balanced Translocations.”
 His report focused on a challenge frequently encountered by couples undergoing infertility treatment or those with recurrent miscarriages—the presence of balanced translocations in the genome of one partner.